 We see his childhood, upbringing and his adolescent life… something that’s rarely discussed.
 You see his family influence (not his widow or children) but instead his two brothers, two sisters, his parents and the extended family he lived with (Bruce’s father provides for and feeds 30 mouths!).

 You’ll be happy to know that there is Wing Chun action!

 There are fight scenes and cuts of him training Wing Chun, but that’s not the focus of the film.

 And that’s appropriate because even if you’re a martial artist and love Wing Chun and kung fu, it’s probably not the only focus of your life, right?

-We see Bruce Lee as a three-dimentional human being, not just a kung fu movie star on a poster.
+We see Bruce Lee as a three-dimensional human being, not just a kung fu movie star on a poster.

 Overall, this is a touching movie.
 It has some feelings of the film “Stand by Me”, and maybe at a stretch… the classic “The Outsiders”.
 It’s a period piece about young people that happens not too long ago.

-Have you seen this movie?
+Have you seen Bruce Lee My Brother?
 What’s YOUR opinion of it?

 Tell us …